Welcome to today's edition of the Rush 24-7 podcast.

 So the Republican Party's tent covers the country.

-We didn't waste time building a tent over the Pacific Ocean on a way to Hawaii because all it's there is a bunch of whales and fish, and we haven't figured out a way to get them to vote yet.
+We didn't waste time building a tent over the Pacific Ocean on the way to Hawaii because all that's there is a bunch of whales and fish, and we haven't figured out a way to get them to vote yet.

 When we get the tent over Hawaii, we want every American to stand up for the principles that made this country great.